How to Get More 5-Star Online Reviews

 For most platforms, your review link will be the same URL as your business listing, or it might be a specific review page under your listing (e.g. website.com/yourbiz or website.com/yourbiz/reviews).

-You can just go to that page, copy the URL from your browser, and paste it into the message you send to customers when you ask them to give you a review.
+- Paste it into the message you send to customers when you ask them to give you a review

-However, a few places handle things differently, notably Google My Business and Amazon.
+A few platforms like Google and Amazon handle review links differently.
 Here are specific guides for creating your review link on these each.

 How to Get More 5-Star Online Reviews